arobson/rabbot/README.md

 Rejects the message without re-queueing it.
 Please use with caution and consider having a dead-letter-exchange assigned to the queue before using this feature.

 ### message.reply( message, [more], [replyType] )
-The message is just the reply body.
-Providing true to more will cause the message to get sent to the .progress callback of the request promise so that you can send multiple replies.
+Acknowledges the messages and sends the message back to the requestor.
+The `message` is only the body of the reply.
+Providing true to `more` will cause the message to get sent to the .progress callback of the request promise so that you can send multiple replies.
 The `replyType` argument allows you to set the type of the reply. (important when messaging with statically typed languages)

 ## Managing Topology